chelicerae/dewarp/README.md

 ![original image](https://raw.githubusercontent.com/chelicerae/dewarp/master/imgs/fov.jpg)

 This one can bo found in [[1](https://www.researchgate.net/publication/47510646_Lens_Distortion_Models_Evaluation)[2](https://hal-enpc.archives-ouvertes.fr/hal-01556898/document)].
-I use the revece function to obtain pincussion distortion in place of barrel one.
+I use the reverce function to obtain pincussion distortion in place of barrel one.
 The only paramether it takes is and angle in radians.
-The model showed the best results so far and it is said [[2](https://hal-enpc.archives-ouvertes.fr/hal-01556898/document)] that it can be combined with radial model (didn't try yet).
+The model showed the best results so far and it is said [[2](https://hal-enpc.archives-ouvertes.fr/hal-01556898/document)] that it can be combined with radial model (didn't try it out yet).

 #### Fitzgibbon model